Operational Breakdown

 Why this happens

-Most onboarding friction does not come from a lack of care.
+Most onboarding friction doesn't come from a lack of care.
 It happens because onboarding is being carried by memory, verbal transfer, and individual effort instead of a shared structure the team can repeat.

-- Role expectations are not defined clearly enough up front.
+- Role expectations aren't defined clearly enough up front.

-- Core tools, workflows, and decision points are not documented consistently.
+- Core tools, workflows, and decision points aren't documented consistently.

-- Managers do not have a simple repeatable onboarding path to follow.
+- Managers don't have a simple repeatable onboarding path to follow.

 What it costs